To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download.

-Beginning after April 4, 2007, property owners who installed or are considering installing a geothermal heat pump system in Manitoba can receive tax credits from the Manitoba government as follows:
+Property owners who install a geothermal heat pump system in Manitoba can receive tax credits from the Manitoba government as follows:

-A further 7.5% tax credit is provided to Manitoba-based manufacturers on the sale of heat pumps that are made in Manitoba and sold for use in Manitoba — (5% for heat pumps sold before April 13, 2011).
+A further 7.5% tax credit is provided to Manitoba-based manufacturers on the sale of heat pumps that are made in Manitoba and sold for use in Manitoba.

 Geothermal ground source heating systems have equipment that is or will be used primarily for heating an actively circulated liquid or gas and is part of a ground source heat pump system that meets the standards set by the Canadian Standards Association for the design and installation of earth energy systems, including such equipment that consists of underground piping, energy conversion equipment, energy storage equipment, control equipment, equipment designed to interface with other heating equipment.